Safety managers can improve fleet safety by identifying at-risk drivers, setting up safety standards, driver training, and using dash cams.

 Drivers are ranked according to their driving performance.
-Safety scores are calculated for drivers after considering all the critical safety events, such as hard braking, hard cornering, and excessive acceleration.
+Driver safety scores are calculated after considering all the critical safety events, such as hard braking, hard cornering, and excessive acceleration.

 Apart from the total safety scores, you can also track each critical safety event (hard braking, cornering, and acceleration) as well as the total miles for each driver.
 This can help you calculate how to determine your event triggers to maintain driver safety.

 Once you have identified the drivers with the worst driver safety scores, you can initiate driver coaching programs.

 We recently introduced the Driver Coaching feature, which simplifies the way fleet and safety administrators manage safety events and driver coaching programs.

 After identifying high-risk drivers and the safety events, mark them with one of the following statuses:

 - Coached: events where you have talked to the driver

 - Uncoachable: events that do not require any further action

 Dash cams, the other part of the puzzle

 If you want to remove guesswork completely, you can install the Motive Smart Dashcam to see exactly what happens during a critical safety event.